-The aim of the training program is to provide a formal education in evidence-based collaborative learning pedagogies through supportive supervision and discuss their practical implementation in the context of the Math 130s sequence.
+The training program aims to provide a formal education in evidence-based collaborative learning pedagogies through supportive supervision and to discuss their practical implementation in the context of the Math 130s sequence.
 Participants will also review the weekly problem set and discuss it through the pedagogical lens of a collaborative learning facilitator.